eckerdj7/orleans/src/Documentation/Samples-Overview/Tic-Tac-Toe.md

 **Game Grain**

 Each game is also represented by a `GameGrain`.
-They are also uniquely identify using a GUID.
+They are also uniquely identified using a GUID.

 ``` csharp
 public interface IGame : Orleans.IGrain